hungsu/digital_garden/src/site/notes/Gear/TrimUI Smart Pro.md

 A teeny tiny [[Unsorted/ARM handheld\|handheld game console]] for nerds, that I bought for $51.52USD including shipping in 2024.

-It runs a slimmed down version of Linux, which can run many emulated console games, and a limited number of PC games.
+It runs a slimmed down version of Linux, which can run many emulated console games, and a limited number of PC games through an app called [[Digital/Portmaster\|Portmaster]].

 It's possible to install a variant of Android on this called [GammaOS](https://github.com/TheGammaSqueeze/GammaOSCore), but I have not tried.